4teamwork/ftw.lawgiver/README.rst

     State Pending:
     - An editor can view this content.
     - An editor can add new content.
-    - An editor can Reject.
+    - An editor can retract this content.
-    - An editor-in-chief can view the content.
+    - An editor-in-chief can view this content.
-    - An editor-in-chief can edit the content.
+    - An editor-in-chief can edit this content.
-    - An editor-in-chief can delete the content.
+    - An editor-in-chief can delete this content.
     - An editor-in-chief can add new content.
-    - An editor-in-chief can Publish.
+    - An editor-in-chief can publish this content.
-    - An editor-in-chief can Retract.
+    - An editor-in-chief can reject this content.

     State Published:
-    - An editor can view the content.
+    - An editor can view this content.
     - An editor can add new content.
     - An editor can retract this content.
     - An editor-in-chief can view this content.